Data Matrix Font and Encoder User Guide

 - Additional support options are available on the Technical Support Contact Page.

-- If reading or verifying barcodes, consider the 2D Barcode Scanner.
+- If reading or verifying barcodes, consider Barcode Decoder App.

 The IDAutomation Data Matrix Font and Encoder Suite is a collection of components that generate Data Matrix ECC200 barcodes using both fonts and graphics.
 Approximately 800 characters of text and binary data can be stored in a single Data Matrix barcode.